SIR Epidemics on Evolving Erd\H{o}s-R\'enyi Graphs: Introduction

-In many real world scenarios, the network structure itself doesn't remain fixed but rather evolves with time.
-Britton et al. \cite{BJS} introduced the \emph{SIR-$\omega$ model} where the graph is allowed to co-evolve with the epidemic.
+In recent years there has been a surge of interest in epidemic processes on \emph{dynamic} networks \cite{MR4474536,MR4455874,MR4456028,MR4125785,MR4474532}, i.e., the graph structure will not remain static but rather evolve with time. \cite{MR3571300} introduced the \emph{SIR-$\omega$ model} where the graph is allowed to co-evolve with the epidemic.
 In addition to the dynamics in the standard SIR model, in the SIR-$\omega$ model $S-I$ edges are broken at rate $\omega$.
 With probability $1-\alpha$ the susceptible individual drops this edge, and with probability $\alpha$ $S$ re-connects to another individual chosen uniformly at random from the other $n-2$ individuals in the graph.
-This model is introduced in \cite{BJS}.
-Mathematical analysis for this model has been done in \cite{BB, BJS, LBSB}.
+Mathematical analysis for this model has been done in \cite{MR4456028, MR3571300, LBSB}.
 When $\alpha=1$, the SIR-$\omega$ model is also called the \emph{evoSIR model}, where `evo' stands for `evolving'.
-The evoSIR model was studied in \cite{DOMath} and the authors there proved that as the infection rate $\lambda$ approaches the critical value $\lambda_c$, the probability of an outbreak converges to 0, similarly to the case of static graphs.
-In other words, the transition for the probability of an outbreak is always continuous.
+The evoSIR model was studied in \cite{DOMath} and the authors there proved that, similarly to the case of static graphs, as the infection rate $\lambda \searrow \lambda_c$, i.e., $\lambda$ approaches the critical value $\lambda_c$ from above, the probability of a major outbreak converges to 0.
+(For $\lambda <\lambda_c$, the probability of a major outbreak is 0, so we do not need to consider the limit of $\lambda \nearrow \lambda_c$.)
+In other words, the transition for the probability of a major outbreak is always continuous.
 However, as discovered by simulations in \cite{DOMath}, the evoSIR model exhibits \emph{discontinuous phase transitions} in terms of the final epidemic size for certain values of parameters of the model.
-More precisely, when $\lambda$ approaches $\lambda_c$, conditionally on an outbreak the fraction of infected individuals \emph{doesn't} converge to 0.
-This is in sharp contrast with the case of SIR epidemics on static \ER\, graphs (and the configuration model), where the phase transition for the fraction of infecteds is always continuous.
-To avoid potential confusions, when we say `phase transition' below we always refer to the transition for the final epidemic size conditionally on an outbreak.
+More precisely, when $\lambda$ approaches $\lambda_c$, conditionally on a major outbreak the fraction of infected individuals \emph{doesn't} converge to 0.
+This is in sharp contrast with the case of SIR epidemics on static \ER\ graphs (and the configuration model), where the phase transition for the fraction of infecteds is always continuous.
+To avoid potential confusion, when we say `phase transition' below we always refer to the transition for the final epidemic size conditionally on a major outbreak.

+While the SIR-$\omega$/evoSIR model may not be actually used in real epidemic preventions, it is interesting in at least two aspects.
+First, the evoSIR model can increase the epidemic threshold (see \eqref{lcevosir}) while keeping the total number of edges in the network unchanged, which can be a bit surprising at first sight.
+Second, from the mathematical point view, apart from the phase transition phenomenon, as we will see below the SIR-$\omega$ model provides an example of a particle system with a singular limit, which is interesting in itself.